mojtaba-eshghie/HighGuard/README.md

-### Runtime Verification of Smart Contracts Using to Dynamic Condition Response Specifications
+### CLawK: Runtime Monitoring of Smart Contracts Using to Dynamic Condition Response Specifications

 ### Installation
 Run the `npm install` in the main repository directory and the following directories: